Syed-Abbas95/ECS-terraform/README.md

 # ECS-terraform

-Working AWS ECS to get the understanding how it works with terraform and how we can provison resouces through that.
+I'm working on AWS ECS to understand how it works with Terraform and how we can provision resources through that.